ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A510 CPU.
 This needs to be enabled only for revisions r0p0, r0p1, r0p2, r0p3 and r1p0, it is fixed in r1p1.

+-  ``ERRATA_A510_2218134``: This applies errata 2218134 workaround to
+   Cortex-A510 CPU.
+This needs to be enabled only for revision r1p0 and is fixed in r1p1.

 -  ``ERRATA_A510_2250311``: This applies errata 2250311 workaround to
    Cortex-A510 CPU.
 This needs to be enabled for revisions r0p0, r0p1, r0p2,
    r0p3 and r1p0, it is fixed in r1p1.
 This workaround disables MPMM even if